Fundamental symmetrical components

 In a real system the sum won't be zero.
 There will be a voltage difference as the following equation shows:

 This voltage difference divided through 3 represents the so called zero-sequence system:

-The zero-sequence systems for the three phases (u10, u20, u30) have the same aplitude and phase.
-Therefore, only value for the zero-sequence system "U_0" will be shown.
+The zero-sequence systems for the three phases (u10, u20, u30) all have the same amplitude and phase.
+Therefore, only the value for the zero-sequence system „U_0“ will be shown.

-The calculation of the zero-sequence current is analogue to this procedure.
+The calculation of the zero-sequence current is analog to that of the voltage equation.

 Calculation of positive-sequence system

 The positive sequence system has the same rotating direction as the original system (right).
 This means it will have the same rotating direction of an electrical machine connected to the grid.

 As the values of the positive-sequence system for all three phases have the same amplitude (now that they are symmetrical) and has a phase shift of exactly 120°, it's adequate to show only one value.
 The value for the positive-sequence system in Dewesoft X is called „U_1“.